 - Population growth: The population of the Philippines is estimated at 97 million (IRRI Data and UN Data from 2010 lists 93.6 million).
 Its annual growth rate of around 2% – among the world’s highest – means that just to keep pace with growing demand the country would have to increase rice production and yield at rates rarely seen in history.

 - Infrastructure: Irrigation infrastructure is not used and maintained as efficiently as it could be, thus reducing productivity potential.
 Transport infrastructure, particularly good-quality roads, is lacking in the Philippines, which affects the transport of rice and hinders the rice trade.

 The IRRI continues work to help Filipino farmers raise rice harvest yields, which at this time, is more than Indian or Thailand rice fields, but still under those produced by Chinese and Vietnamese rice farmers.

-NOTE: I posted more information on this topic — see June 2011 archives (June 12), or view by visiting the “Rice, Rice & More Rice” category under the parent topic, The Philippines.
-Thank you for visiting my blog. ~Lola Jane
+NOTE: More rice related articles can be accessed by visiting the “Rice, Rice & More Rice” category under the parent topic, The Philippines.

 Among Lolako.com’s most popular Philippine related post are about

 - How many – and where – do Filipinos live and work overseas (post on OFWs)